 Double-hung and single-hung windows are preferred.
 Awning and casement windows are acceptable, but their use should be limited due to hardware functioning concerns related to heavy and/or long-term use.
+For maximum energy performance and resistance to air leakage is desirable, consider tilt/turn sash with multi-point locking operating hardware.
 The use of awning and casement windows in elderly developments is discouraged; however, where such windows are determined to be the best option available, provide accessible hardware, installed in accordance with current ICC/ANSI A117.1 requirements.
 Sliding windows are not acceptable.
 Basement windows shall be operable awning units with insulating glass and vinyl insect screens.
 Size all window units as required to meet code requirements for natural light, ventilation and egress.